jakubzzak/gtl-backend/README.md

 ### .env

-.env file is only a template of environment variables that the server uses, thus you need to create .env.local file where you can freely fill all information without exposing them
+create your local .env file in the same directory as config.py and add all required values that Config class is expecting to receive

 ### run